-You choose how the contributions to your accounts (from both you and the University) will be invested with the investment account administrator—Fidelity Investments (Fidelity) and Teachers Insurance and Annuity Association (TIAA).
-Boston University assumes no responsibility for your choice of investments.
-Because you choose the investment options for your accounts, you hold responsibility for the financial results.
+You choose how the contributions to your accounts will be invested from among the investment options available to you under the Plan.
+Boston University has no responsibility for your choice of investments.
+Since you choose the investment options for your accounts, you have the responsibility for the financial results.
 The plan is intended to be a participant-directed plan as described in Section 404(c) of the Employee Retirement Income Security Act of 1974 as amended (ERISA) and Department of Labor regulations governing section 404(c) plans.
-This means that fiduciaries of the plan are relieved of liability for any losses that are the result of investment instructions given by a participant or beneficiary under the participant-directed investment feature of the plan.
+This means that fiduciaries of the plan are relieved of liability for any losses that are the result of investment instructions given by a participant or beneficiary under the participant-directed investment feature of the Plan.

 Before choosing an investment option, you should consult a professional financial advisor for investment advice and financial planning assistance.
-Further plan information may be obtained directly from the investment account administrators.
+Further plan information may be obtained directly from the Plan recordkeeper.
 You should read the prospectus or other plan information carefully before investing.

 The Selected Investments have been specifically chosen by Boston University, as a result of a careful review, and provide participants with the option of managing their own asset allocations or allowing professional investment managers to balance the investments.
 The funds are professionally managed and monitored on a quarterly basis.